feelware/vault/source-material/textbooks/ai-foundations-computational-agents.md

 Knowledge is used to solve problems, it must be represented in a way a computer can understand.

+- Knowledge base: Everything the agent knows
 - Representation scheme: The way an agent's knowledge is organized
-- Knowledge base: The representation of everything the agent "knows"

 #### Defining a solution

-- The problem must be understood by the agent, even when some details are not specified
+- Agents must "use common sense" to fill in unspecified details about the problem
-- Very often the solution doesn't need to be optimal, but close to optimal, or even just acceptable based on a threshold
+- Often times, a solution doesn't need to be optimal, but close to optimal, or even just acceptable based on a threshold

 #### Representations

+Computers and human minds are physical symbol systems.

+> [!quote] Physical symbol system hypothesis
+> A physical symbol system has the necessary and sufficient means for general intelligent action.

+- **Symbol**: Meaningful pattern that can be manipulated
+- **Symbol system**: Creates, copies, modifies, and destroys symbols

+A symbol system is physical when its symbols *exist* in the physical world.

+Agents use these systems to model the world.
+Not all models have the same level of detail, it depends on what's relevant and what isn't.